RUPAK-APPLY/RUPAK-APPLY/README.md

-- 👋 Hi, I’m @RUPAK-APPLY
+- 👋 Hi, I’m Rupak Ranjan Behera
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Full Stack Java Developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
 - 📫 You can reach me on rupak18492@gmail.com

 <!---